Explicit Acyclic Models and (Co)Chain Operations: Diagonal Chain Maps from Contractions

 We begin the diagonal with $\Delta y_0 = y_0 \otimes y_0$.
 The recursive construction is $\Delta y_j = h^{(2)} \Delta (d y_j)$.
 We remind that the differential in $M_*$ is given by $dy_{2k+1} = (T-1)y_{2k}$ and $dy_{2k} = Ny_{2k-1}$, where $N = 1+T + \ldots T^{n-1}$.\\

 Before writing down some formulas, let's make a prediction for $n = p$ prime and ground ring $\FF_p$ the field of order $p$.
-Let $\bar{M}_* = C_p \backslash M_*$ be the coinvariant complex.
-So there is one generator $\bar{y}_j$. in each degree and the boundary operator is 0.
-The prediction is that the diagonal of $M_*$ should cover the diagonal of $\bar{M}_*$ given by
+Let $\bar{M}_* = M_*/ C_p$ be the coinvariant complex.
+So there is one generator $\bar{y}_j$ in each degree and the boundary operator is 0. \\